widberg/sinker/docs/source/sinkerdsl.rst

 This will subtract the symbol's module's preferred base address from the expression and then add the symbol's module's relocated base address to the expression.

-Null Check
-""""""""""

-``?expression``

-If the value of the expression is ``NULL`` then this evaluates to unresolved, otherwise, this evaluates to the resolved value of the expression.
-Note that this operator by itself does not dereference anything.
-This is a good way to stop evaluating an expression before dereferencing a null pointer when that is a possibility.
-From this definition of the Null Check operator, an easy way to raise an unresolved value arises, ``?0``; I'm not sure why you would want to do this, but hey I can't stop you.

 Operator Precedence
 """""""""""""""""""